 - Very touristic

-- Can be difficult if you end up staying in Fatih
+- It can be difficult if you end up staying in Fatih

-- Hotels here tend to be more expensive, as does food
+- Hotels in Sultanahmet tend to be more expensive, as does food

 Accommodation In Beyoglu

 Beyoglu is a huge district that covers the Taksim area and beyond.
-This is where the majority of people tend to stay and it's a very bright and vibrant spot.
-There are an equal amount of pros and cons to staying in Beyoglu as there are Sultanahmet and again, it depends what type of holiday you're looking for.
+This is where most people tend to stay in Istanbul, and it's a very bright and vibrant spot.
+There are equal pros and cons to staying in Beyoglu as there are Sultanahmet, and again, it depends on what type of holiday you're looking for.

-The main point of staying in this part of the city, however, is entertainment and ease of travel.
-Taksim links to most other parts of Istanbul and it's considered to be the heart of the city, even though many other districts lay claim to that also.
-Taksim is also packed with places to eat, drink, shop and party.
+Taksim links to most other parts of Istanbul, and it's considered the heart of the town, even though many other districts lay claim to that also.
+However, the main point of staying in this part of the city is entertainment and ease of travel.
+Taksim is also packed with places to eat, drink, shop, and party.

 This is where the most vibrant nightlife is, so if you're looking for the best places for nightlife in Istanbul, this is where you'll find them.
-However, you'll also find an equal number of tea gardens, coffee shops and small restaurants in this area, making it one of the most vibrant districts of Istanbul.
+However, you'll also find an equal number of tea gardens, coffee shops, and small restaurants in this area, making it one of the most vibrant districts of Istanbul.

 The downside?
-There is a huge choice of places to stay in Beyoglu and because of the size of it, it can be hard to figure out whether you're staying in a good part or not.
-The reason for saying that is because there are some very rough parts of Beyoglu which are best avoided.
-Try and stay in central Taksim to avoid these.
+There is a vast choice of places to stay in Beyoglu, and because of its size, it can be hard to figure out whether you're staying in a good part.
+The reason is that some very rough parts of Beyoglu are best avoided.
+Try and stay in central Taksim to prevent these.

-- Close to the main entertainment and nightlife
+- Close to the leading entertainment and nightlife spots

-- Very busy area so you're not going to be bored
+- A bustling area, so you're not going to be bored

 - Easy access to other parts of Istanbul

-- Very busy area, which may not suit you
+- Bustling area, which may not suit you

-- Some parts of Beyoglu are quite rough
+- Some parts of Beyoglu are pretty rough

-- Not a particularly historic part of the city, however, there are some great sights to see
+- Not an incredibly historic part of the city; however, there are still some fantastic sights to see